text only

 Minor Requirements and Courses

 Students must complete 7 courses (at least 21 credit hours) from the following list of approved courses.
 The 7 courses must include at least 1 course from each of the following areas: Biological Sciences, Chemistry, Anthropology, and Criminal Justice Studies.
-The remaining 3 courses can come from approved courses in any of the areas.
+The remaining 3 courses can be approved courses in any of the four areas.
 Students must pass each of these courses with a “C” or better.
 Courses applied to the minor may overlap with courses taken for major programs.
-Transfer courses may not be automatically accepted, so check with the Forensic Sciences advisor (Dr. Jennifer Rehg) if you have questions about transfer courses.
+Note that some of these courses may require prerequisites.

 Life Sciences: Biological Sciences